baraahhawari/ReadingNotes-301/Read01.md

     - Apply to hover state, before or after clicking on a link, focus and blur effects
     - Pseudo-classes and pseudo-elements should be included here
 - **theme.css** should contain small changes on top of all other normal styling
-    - Applying temporary changes, such as a holiday theme
+    - Applying temporary changes, such as a holiday theme.